Verifiable Credentials and Verifiable Presentations: issuing, signing and verification

 object.

-gets transformed into @context
+For example context gets transformed into @context and credentials into

-.
+verifiableCredential.
 This is to ensure compliance with the Verifiable

 Credentials Data Model specs while at the same time providing you with a

-clean interface to the VerifiablePresentation
+clean interface to the VerifiablePresentation class in your code.

 Once your Verifiable Presentation has been initialized, you can proceed to use the rest of the building functions to define it completely before finally signing it.